Science

 Impact

 Student progress is measured using multiple methods of summative and formative assessments.
-This happens in every lesson and at key summative points thought a student's career with us.
+This happens in lessons and at key summative points thought a student's career with us.
 This includes bell work, recall quizzes, diagnostic and hinge questions, whole class questioning and feedback, cold calling/hands down questioning, think-pair share, talk tasks, marking points and application tasks.
-For example, the first topic in Year 7 (How to be a Scientist) includes a baseline assessment produced by AQA.
-From this a clear indication is given of students’ starting points and knowledge levels regarding science skills.

-In Key Stage 3, students sit end of term assessment covering whichever Biology, Chemistry and Physics topics they have learnt that term.
-In Key Stage 4 students complete end of unit tests which are produced using AQA exampro to ensure the questions are reflective of those on the GCSE exam papers.
+In Key Stage 3, students sit assessments covering topics recently studied plus interleaved topics from previous KS3 study.
+In Key Stage 4, students complete end of unit tests.
 Results from all tests are recorded centrally and are monitored by both the Curriculum Leader and Assistant Curriculum Leaders.
 Students in Key Stage 4 complete mock and pre-public examinations.
 The Curriculum Leader and Assistant Curriculum Leaders - in conjunction with all department members - monitor assessment journals regularly throughout the academic year.
 Lessons are evaluated during formal lesson observation by the Curriculum Leader and members of the school’s Senior Leadership Team.

 The Curriculum Leader meets with a linked member of the leadership team every week.
-Assistant Curriculum Leaders are invited to these meetings periodically to present current projects and interventions as a way of monitoring the work of the Assistant Curriculum Leaders.
 The Curriculum Leader presents the department position to the full Senior Leadership Team three time an academic year.